-Our website has been designed to give you quick and easy access to more online services, whether you are using a PC, mobile phone, tablet, digital TV or a kiosk in one of our service centres.
+Our website is here to give you quick and easy access to more online services, whether you are using a PC, mobile phone, tablet, digital TV or a kiosk in one of our service centres.

-If you need help understanding this information, or would like a paper copy of this notice, please contact us.
+If you need help with this information, or would like a paper copy of this notice, please contact us.

-We’re developing a range of online forms for you to do things quickly and conveniently, at a time that suits you.
+We’re have a range of online forms for you to do things quickly and at a time that suits you.
 You can use the shortcuts at the top of our home page to:

-You’ll also find any relevant forms on pages throughout our website.
+Many of our forms are on pages throughout our website.
 Please ask us if you need some help to fill in an online form.

-We’re constantly checking and improving our online information to ensure it’s accessible.
-We welcome your feedback about our website, please complete our online website survey by following this link and give us your views.
+We’re always checking and making our online information better.
+Making sure its easy to find.
+If you want to tell us anything about our website, please fill in our online website survey.
 We’re happy to help if you can’t find what you need on our website, or you want some support to fill in a form or set up an account.

-Getting up to speed with technology can enrich your life.
-To help you to improve your computer skills and use the internet, Digital Unite has produced some print-friendly technology tuition guides that you can download from their website.
-Categories include, computer basics, email and SKYPE, smartphones and tablets, social networking, using the web and digital photography.
-You can also search their site for a local tutor who can provide tuition for you.
+To help you to improve your computer skills and use the internet, Digital Unite has produced some print-friendly technology help guides that you can download from their website.

 Taking some time to change how your computer or web browser operates can often make it easier for you to use it.

-- I can’t see very well – explains ways to change how your computer or web browser works, to make things easier for you, for example changing text size, background colours or making your computer speak to you.
+- I can’t see very well – explains ways to change how your computer or web browser works, to make things easier for you, by changing text size, background colours or making your computer speak to you.

-- I can’t hear very well – how to access signed content on BBCiPlayer or find it elsewhere on the internet as well as how to turn on subtitles if you are watching videos online.
+- I can’t hear very well – how to access signed content on BBCiPlayer or find it on another part of the internet as well as how to turn on subtitles if you are watching videos online.

 - I find a keyboard or mouse hard to use – tips for changing the settings on your keyboard, making your mouse easier to use and how to interact with your computer differently through touch screen devices.